Occupational Medicine Trainee opportunities

 ANZSOM is pleased to announce our "Occupational Medicine 101" series.
 This unique program is designed to connect you with the fundamental concepts of Occupational and Environmental Medicine and enable direct engagement with some of the leading experts in our field.

-The online sessions will be informal and not recorded, so as to encourage participation and interaction.
+The online sessions will be informal and participation and interaction is encouraged.
 While ideally suited to trainees, all members will find this a beneficial format for exploring and sharing the essentials of our specialty.
+As of 2023, Occupational Medicine 101 session will be recorded (pending presenter approval).

 #itswhatyouknow